 We generated patches at 20x magnification and obtained 10,454 $\pm$ 6,236 patches per slide across all datasets (mean $\pm$ std.).
-Features were extracted using the pre-trained CTransPath \cite{wang2022ctranspath} foundation model and aggregated using AttnMIL or TransMIL.
-Additional details regarding the datasets and training procedure are described in Appendix \ref{app:histo_details}.
+Features were extracted using the pre-trained CTransPath \cite{wang2022ctranspath} foundation model and aggregated using AttnMIL or TransMIL.\footnote{We did not include AddMIL in the real-world experiments, as it is difficult to compare heatmaps from different models without having a ground truth like in the toy experiments (Section \ref{sec:toy_experiments}).
+Also notice that faithfulness evaluations are not applicable, since AddMIL explanations are faithful by design \cite{javed2022additivemil}.} Additional details regarding the datasets and training procedure are described in Appendix \ref{app:histo_details}.

-We report the mean and standard deviation of the test set AUROC over 5 repetitions in Table~\ref{tab:dropping_results}, indicating high and stable performance levels (>0.93 AUROC) on CAMELYON16 and NSCLC.
-As expected, we saw lower performance levels for HPV, and a higher variance across repetitions.
-TP53 mutation could only be predicted with AUROCs below 0.8.
+We report the mean and standard deviation of the test set AUROC over 5 repetitions in Table~\ref{tab:dropping_results}.
 In all but one case, TransMIL outperformed AttnMIL, with the largest margin observed in the difficult TP53 dataset.
 Our results generally align with performances reported in previous works \cite{bilal2023aggregation, chen2024uni, wang2021heal}.
-Notably, our models achieved higher performance levels than reported for additive MIL (0.846 AUROC for CAMELYON16, 0.941 AUROC for NSCLC) \cite{javed2022additivemil}.

-\textbf{Faithfulness evaluation.} As the evidence functions $\mathcal{E}$ of our histopathology datasets are unknown, we resorted to assessing faithfulness, i.e., how accurately explanation scores reflect the model prediction \cite{samek2016evaluating, blucher2024flipping}.
-It can be quantified by progressively excluding instances from the most relevant first (MORF) to the least relevant last and measuring the change in prediction score.
-The area under the resulting perturbation curve (AUPC) indicates how faithfully the identified ordering of the instances affect the model prediction.
+\textbf{Faithfulness evaluation.} As the evidence functions $\mathcal{E}$ of our histopathology datasets are unknown, we resorted to assessing \textit{faithfulness}, i.e., how accurately explanation scores reflect the model prediction \cite{samek2016evaluating, blucher2024flipping}.
+The primary goal of the faithfulness experiments is to evaluate the ordering of relevance scores (Property 3 of the evidence function in Definition \ref{def:evidence_function}).
+Faithfulness can be quantified by progressively excluding instances from the most relevant first (MORF) to the least relevant last and measuring the change in prediction score.
+The area under the resulting perturbation curve (AUPC) indicates how faithfully the identified ordering of the instances affects the model prediction.
 The lower the AUPC score, the more faithful the method.
 We calculated AUPC for correctly classified slides.
 Further methodological details are provided in Appendix \ref{app:perturbation_details}.